megha-sharma8/recipes-and-ratings/README.md

 With calories being continuous variable, and the response variable (as we are aiming to predict calories), we know that we have a regression problem.
 Predicting the number of calories in a recipe requires the use of numerical features, such as the number of ingredients ('n_ingredients'), and nutrients (the PDV percentages, in particular) because we are producing a continuous output.

+The metric we chose to evaluate our model was MSE (Mean Squared Error).
+We chose MSE because it penalizes errors and aims to minimize large errors in our predictions.
+Specifically, it measures the average squared error between predictions and actual values of our response variable, calories.

 ## Baseline Model

 ## Final Model